sebastianpech/PrePostCall.jl/README.md

 # PrePostCall

-PrePostCall is a package which offers a intuitive syntax for making precing and subseqent function calls to other functions.
+PrePostCall is a package which offers an intuitive syntax for making preceding and subseqent function calls to other functions.

 ## Usage

+### Simple Example

 Here is a very simple example showing how to define a macro with PrePostCall which checks that